 An example of FTP client software is FileZilla.
-Some modern software such an HTML Editors have built-in FTP-capability.
+Some modern software such as HTML Editors has built-in FTP capability.
 Additional features such as file synchronisation help in the management of files and folders.

 Certain types of FTP access can be done using a web browser.